DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 and include permanency.
-While creating permanent positions in the German academic system below the faculty level is an actively discussed topic overall (Vereinigung der Kanzlerinnen und Kanzler der Universitäten Deutschlands 2019), we specifically focus on the needs stemming from the development and maintenance of research software here.
+While creating permanent positions in the German academic system below the faculty level is an actively discussed topic overall (Vereinigung der Kanzlerinnen und Kanzler der Universitäten Deutschlands 2019), we specifically focus on the needs originating from the development and maintenance of research software here.

 As already mentioned, research software development not only requires